 If you want to learn more about the scheme, please have a look at our information sheet available in English, Romanian, Bulgarian, Polish, Italian and Somali.

 More information can also be accessed on the AIRE Centre's website.

 New Europeans is committed to raising awareness about the EU Settlement Scheme within different European communities in the UK.

 We can assist individuals with reduced access to the internet and social media, including senior citizens and people with disabilities.

 We welcome contact from individuals who often face discrimination, such as members of the Somali or Roma communities living in the UK who are EU citizens.

 We support vulnerable individuals through the EUSS process including victims of domestic abuse and human trafficking.

-To achieve these objectives, we deliver information sessions and training workshops to both individuals and organisations aimed at raising awareness of the scheme.
+To achieve these objectives, we deliver information sessions and training to both individuals and organisations aimed at raising awareness of the scheme.

 Keep an eye out on our website,our Facebook page and our Twitter feed for a session near you!

 Should you wish to learn more about the service and the additional support offered around the EU Settlement Scheme please contact us at: firstname.lastname@example.org.